Péter Kovács (serial killer): The first murder

 Kovács worked as a truck driver in the area around Martfű, and frequently travelled around the settlements.
 He was familiar with the terrain in the outskirts of the inhabited area that he used in his first murder.
 Unlike most serial killers, Kovács was considered an average man with a normal background, who had built his own family and house, and was well regarded by his employer.
-On July 22, 1957, Kovács went to see an Argentine movie in the local cinema.
+On July 22, 1957, Kovács went to see the Argentine movie Abuso de confianza in the local cinema.
 In one scene from the film, a man acted violently towards a woman, which excited Kovács so much that he decided that he wanted to act violently towards a woman in real life.
 He left the movie theater and went to the Tisza Cipő shoe factory, at the gate of which the workers were finishing their afternoon shift, where he caught a glimpse of a lone girl who was walking home towards Tiszaföldvár on a dirt road.
 Although he did not know the woman, he bicycled after her on an unlit street.
 While in the dark, Kovács used a piece of iron to strike the woman's head before he raped, suffocated, and disposed of her in a drainage ditch.
 Kovács returned home after hiding the victim's body.

 The corpse was found the next day by workers.
 The police rapidly investigated the victim's relationships and became aware of one such relationship at work – she had a friendly, but emotionally insufficient, relationship with her colleague, János Kirják.
 The police brought Kirják for questioning, but he gave contradicting statements.
 His alibi, provided by his mother, could not be proven.
 Investigators believed that he had waited for the victim to go home and asked her to date him, but her denial enraged Kirják to the point that he killed her.
 The investigators proceeded to pressure him into confessing, while the Martfű population became more and more outraged.
 In the end, Kirják signed a confession.
 Kovács appeared in a massive crowd on an on-site reconstruction of the murder.
 Based on the evidence presented by the prosecution and his own written confession, Kirják was sentenced to death by the Szolnok County Court.
 The Supreme Court of Hungary reconsidered the decision after renegotiations, and he was instead sentenced to life imprisonment in Szeged's Star Prison.